 Are you dreaming of taking to the water in your very own yacht or boat?
 Have you been researching the best places to buy a boat and how to get qualified for sailing it?
 If so, then look no further.
 In this blog article, we will provide all the information you need to know about owning and sailing a yacht in the UK.
-From qualifications needed and safety regulations to license requirements and insurance options, get ready to set sail with all the knowledge you need!
+From qualifications needed and safety regulations, to license requirements and the best yacht insurance options, get ready to set sail with all the knowledge you need!

 Introduction